Max Kepler Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.
+- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers' 4.63 team ERA ranks 24th across all league pitching staffs.
+- The Tigers have a 4.62 team ERA that ranks 25th across all MLB pitching staffs.

-- Tigers pitchers combine to surrender 83 total home runs at a rate of 1.3 per game (to rank 20th in the league).
+- The Tigers rank 20th in baseball in home runs surrendered (84 total, 1.3 per game).

-- His most recent appearance came on Saturday against the Arizona Diamondbacks, when the lefty threw five innings, surrendering five earned runs while allowing six hits.
+- The left-hander last appeared in relief on Sunday, when he threw 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.

-- In 12 games this season, the 32-year-old has amassed a 5.86 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .247 to his opponents.
+- In 13 games this season, the 25-year-old has a 7.23 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .302 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.